peulsilva/Reinforcement-Learning-problems/README.md

 The reinforcement learning solutions for these games are implemented using various algorithms, including:

 - Q-Learning
+- Monte Carlo
+- SARSA
 - Deep Q-Networks (DQN)
-- Policy Gradient Methods (such as REINFORCE)

 The code is modular, allowing for easy experimentation with different algorithms and game environments.